mellowi/mellowi.github.io/README.md

 ### Directory structure

-The default directory structure is:
+The default directory structure that the build tool uses:

     assets/
       *.png